-Issue Negative impact on privacy Hints for the controller Operators and administrators can export or copy video data, video archives, configuration back-ups and audit logs to local hard drives or removable media like CDs, DVDs, USB flash drives, etc. Personal data leaves the governance borders of XProtect VMS.
+Issue Negative impact on privacy Hints for the controller Please be aware: Using microphone and metadata devices is not covered by the European Privacy Seal.
+Their activation would violate the EuroPriSe seal.
+Operators and administrators can export or copy video data, video archives, configuration back-ups and audit logs to local hard drives or removable media like CDs, DVDs, USB flash drives, etc. Personal data leaves the governance borders of XProtect VMS.
 The data is not protected by XProtect VMS's access control mechanisms anymore and it cannot be deleted by XProtect VMS when the retention period is reached.
 This bears the risk that the data is stored longer than allowed, that it is used for different purposes and that the confidentiality of the data is violated.
 Data controllers shall take technical and organizational measures to protect data that leaves the boundary of XProtect VMS.
 See Handling exported data on page 17 for possible measures to take.
 Audit log data and other personal data are not encrypted by the product before it is stored in the SQL databases.
 Database administrators can access audit log data using database clients.
-XProtect Corporate cannot control or log this access.
-Especially, the sensitive audit log data may be disclosed to unauthorised users.
-See Protecting stored and transmitted data on page 39 and the Milestone Hardening Guide .
+XProtect Corporate cannot control or Especially, the sensitive audit log data may be disclosed to unauthorised users.
+See Protecting stored and transmitted data on page 39For more information on how to secure your XProtect VMS installations against cyper-attacks, see the hardening guide.
 Do the following: Implement an adequate role concept for the database administration.
 Limit the access to the database to authorized personnel only.

+Issue Negative impact on privacy Hints for the controller log this access.
 If possible, activate encryption of the database using database mechanisms.
 The product implements a back-up feature.
 This feature backs up the configuration of the VMS but not the audit log database.
 A physical destruction of the data carrier that holds the audit log database might prevent the data controller from fulfilling its accountability duties when no back- ups of the audit logs exist.
 Consider creating audit log database back-ups.
 If the Data Controller decides to create backups of the audit log database, one should also establish a process to delete the backups when the retention period is reached and protect it against unauthorised access (for example, encrypting the backup, locking away the backup media, etc.).
-See the Milestone Administrator Manual for more information.
+For more information, see the administrator manual for XProtect VMS.
+XProtect VMS uses for some client-to-server and for some server-to-server communication cryptographically unsecured authentication / authorization tokens over unsecured communication channels.
+Attackers with access to the network could eavesdrop the tokens and use it to either impersonate VMS users or server components.
+This could compromise the confidentiality of video data or it could compromise the integrity of the whole system.
+Do the following: Use cryptographically secure VPNs.
+For more information on how to secure your XProtect VMS installations against cyper-attacks, see the hardening guide.
+Separate networks.
+For more information on how to secure your XProtect VMS installations against cyper- attacks, see the hardening guide.